 2 The notifying administration of the GSO FSS satellite network with which an aeronautical ESIM communicates shall ensure compliance of the aeronautical ESIM with the following conditions:

-Option 1 (CAN/MEX):

-2.1 When within line-of-sight of the territory of an administration, the maximum pfd produced at the surface of the Earth on the territory of an administration by emissions from a single aeronautical ESIM shall not exceed:
+2.1 That within the territory under the jurisdiction of an administration where the aeronautical ESIM operates, it shall not transmit in frequency bands authorized by that administration for fixed service and/or mobile service operation unless explicit agreement of the affected administration is provided;

-Option 1A (CAN):
+2.2 that for the purpose of protecting fixed and mobile service stations in other administrations from interference, from a single aeronautical ESIM shall not exceed the following maximum power flux-density values at the Earth’s surface at an administration’s border, unless explicit agreement of the affected administration is provided:

-pfd(δ) = TBD (dB(W/m2 TBD MHz)) for TBD ≤ δ ≤TBD
+PFD(δ) = -122.7 (dBW/m2/1 MHz) for 0° ≤ δ ≤ 2°

+PFD(δ) = -122.6 + 1.5 * (δ - 2) (dBW/m2/1 MHz) for 2° < δ ≤ 13.6°

+PFD(δ) = -105.2 (dBW/m2/1 MHz) for 13.6° < δ ≤ 90°

 where δ is the angle of arrival of the radio-frequency wave (degrees above the horizon).

-Option 1B (MEX):

-pfd(δ) = −124.7 (dB(W/m2 14 MHz)) for 0° ≤ δ ≤ 0.01°

-pfd(δ) = −120.9+1.9∙log10(δ) (dB(W/m2 14 MHz)) for 0.01° ≤ δ ≤ 0.3°

-pfd(δ) = −116.2+11∙log10(δ) (dB(W/m2 14 MHz)) for 0.3° < δ ≤ 1°

-pfd(δ) = −116.2+18∙log10(δ) (dB(W/m2 14 MHz)) for 1° < δ ≤ 2°

-pfd(δ) = −117.9+23.7∙log10(δ) (dB(W/m2 14 MHz)) for 2° < δ ≤ 8°

-pfd(δ) = −96.5 (dB(W/m2 14 MHz)) for 8° < δ ≤ 90.0°

-where δ is the angle of arrival of the radio-frequency wave (degrees above the horizon).

-2.2 Higher pfd levels than those provided in 2.1 within an administration produced by aeronautical ESIM on the surface of the Earth above shall be subject to the prior agreement of that administration.

-2.3 within the territory under the jurisdiction of an administration where the ESIM operate, aeronautical ESIM shall comply with the bilateral or multilateral agreements of the concerned administrations.

-Option 2 (USA):

-2.1 That within the territory under the jurisdiction of an administration where the aeronautical ESIM operates, it shall not transmit in frequency bands authorized by that administration for fixed service and/or mobile service operation unless explicit agreement of the affected administration is provided;

-2.2 that for the purpose of protecting fixed and mobile service stations in other administrations from interference, from a single aeronautical ESIM shall not exceed the following maximum power flux-density values at the Earth’s surface at an administration’s border, unless explicit agreement of the affected administration is provided: [TBD]

-2.3 The maximum power of unwanted emissions should be attenuated below the maximum output power of the aeronautical ESIM transmitter as described in Recommendation ITU-R SM.1541-6.
+2.3 The maximum power of unwanted emissions in the out-of-band domain should be attenuated below the maximum output power of the aeronautical ESIM transmitter as described in Recommendation ITU-R SM.1541.

 3 Within the territory under the jurisdiction of an administration where the ESIM operate, aeronautical ESIM shall comply with the bilateral or multilateral agreements of the concerned administrations.